aptech/gehttpd-docs/docs/index.rst

   GAUSS proc.

   ..
 NOTE:: Prefixing an argument with a specific character can change the way
-    GEhttpd treats the argument when processing the request.
+    gehttpd treats the argument when processing the request.
 The below table shows the available prefixes and the corresponding type coercion that occurs.
 This allows routes to ensure that arguments come in as the anticipated type.
 The exception to this is the ``@`` prefix, as this